marcornett/100-days-of-code/log.md

 **Thoughts:** Somewhat different to what I've seen but am thankful for the variety of info and documentation online.
 I feel like it will be a challenge.

 **Link to work:** [Hello World](https://github.com/marcornett/hello-go-world)

+### Day 41: January 31, 2021

+**Today's Progress**: Worked on an assignment that finds the Hamming Distance, the amount of mistakes occurring in two strands of DNA.

+**Thoughts:** So far not to bad.
+Similar syntax to JavaScript in my opinion.
+The logic seems simple enough.
+Some syntax issues that I need to research before pushing up.